 There is limited storage available on site.
 If you need storage please contact the organisers in advance of the show.
 Please note there might be a charge for storage.

-1.12 Lost Property
+1.14 Lost Property

-1.13 Meeting Rooms
+1.15 Meeting Rooms

 There are a limited number of meeting rooms available for hire by exhibitors within the Exhibition Centre.
-These rooms are available for all exhibitors on a first come first served basis.
+These rooms are available for all exhibitors on a first-come-first-served basis.

 If you would like to book one of these rooms, please contact the organisers.

-1.14 Internet Access
+1.16 Internet Access

 ABOUT YOUR STAND